OpenInternet/Infuse/content/learning-path/1/module-7.en.md

 weight: 7
 ---

+# I would not suggest merging this pull request

 ## Use Case

 Phishing emails are usually just the first step in an attack.
 Most try to get the targeted person to visit a web page with a specific attack objective.
 This skill module will teach you to **look at attacker-controlled websites to understand their actions** and potentially **uncover further attacker-controlled infrastructure** or attack vectors used in the attacks.
 Note that websites can be extremely complicated, with behavior ranging from simple credential-stealing impersonation pages to complex attacks against the web browser or browsing device itself.